Emptying your Cup

 From one perspective, this can imply endlessly collecting knowledge, asking questions, and consuming information.
 But there is another perspective wherein the way to learn is to empty yourself of knowledge, to listen more than you speak, and to consistently eliminate attachment to what you think you know.

-There is a wonderful story about a Zen master and a scholar that illustrates this perspective.
+This is a story about a Zen master and a scholar that illustrates this perspective:

 There once was a Zen master known far and wide for his wisdom.
 People would travel great lengths to visit him and seek his guidance.
 And in return, he would serve them to attain enlightenment.